• Skip to primary navigation

 ingredients for tofu adobo recipe

-In a large non-reactive bowl, mix dark soy sauce, oyster mushroom sauce, white vinegar, chopped garlic, bay leaf, brown sugar, peppercorns, and chili powder until well combined.
-Add the tofu and mushroom, and marinate for at least 30 minutes to 1 hour:
+In a large non-reactive bowl, stir dark soy sauce, oyster mushroom sauce, white vinegar, chopped garlic, bay leaf, brown sugar, peppercorns, and chili powder until well combined.
+Add the tofu cubes and mushroom, and marinate for at least 30 minutes to 1 hour:

 mixture of dark soy sauce, oyster mushroom sauce, white vinegar, chopped garlic, bay leaf, brown sugar, peppercorns, and chili powder in a large non-reacting bowl